 Anti-sepsis effects: There is interest in using vitamin C to improve outcomes in patients with sepsis.
 Observational research suggests that patients with septic shock are more likely to have low plasma levels of vitamin C and higher C-reactive protein (CRP) levels than critically ill, non-septic patients (100317).
 Exploratory clinical research in patients with severe sepsis shows that intravenous administration of vitamin C reduces CRP and procalcitonin levels, indicating an anti-inflammatory effect.
 It also attenuates an increase in thrombomodulin levels, possibly indicating a reduction in vascular endothelial injury (100318).
-Clinical research in patients with septic shock also suggests that intravenous vitamin C may increase levels of norepinephrine and precursors to endogenous norepinephrine synthesis such as tyrosine hydroxylase, tetrahydrobiopterin, and dopamine-betahydroxylase.
-As a result, this might lower the dose of norepinephrine required during sepsis treatment (114489).
 Preclinical research also shows that vitamin C can prevent the cytokine surges in early sepsis that activate and sequester neutrophils in the lung and contribute to acute respiratory distress syndrome (ARDS) (102130).
 Laboratory research also suggests that vitamin C might alter cell membrane permeability in sepsis.
-The lipopolysaccharides (LPS) found in gram negative bacteria can cause cell membrane hyperpermeability.
+The lipopolysaccharides (LPS) found in gram negative bacteria can cause cell membrane hyperpremeability.
 In vitro research shows that vitamin C with hydrocortisone reduces cell membrane permeability in LPS-treated human lung microvascular endothelial cells; however, this effect was not seen with either vitamin C or hydrocortisone alone (100314).
-Furthermore, animal research shows that administering intravenous vitamin C reduces oxidative stress, attenuates a reduction in heart rate, and improves survival in septic mice that are predicted to have worsened outcomes based on physiological measurements.
+Furthermore, animal research shows that administering intravenous vitamin C reduces based on physiological measurements.
+This effect was not seen in mice that are predicted to have worsened outcomes based on physiological measurements.
 This effect was not seen in mice that were predicted to have better outcomes prior to vitamin C administration, suggesting that benefits of vitamin C might be limited to more severe cases of sepsis (100313).

 Cardiovascular effects: In people with chronic heart failure, intra-arterial vitamin C seems to improve endothelial dysfunction and flow-dependent dilation of the arteries.
 Vitamin C appears to prevent inactivation of nitric oxide (NO)-mediated vasodilation.
 Four weeks of oral vitamin C 1 gram twice daily appears to produce a similar effect (2434).
 In patients with coronary artery disease and type 2 diabetes, vitamin C 2 grams daily seems to improve endothelium-dependent vasodilation (14009).
-Vitamin C also seems to improve endothelial function and vascular resistance in patients with chronic renal failure (14014,14017,83222).
+Vitamin C also seems to improve endothelial function and vascular resistance in patients with chronic renal failure (14014;14017;83222).

 There's also some evidence that vitamin C might suppress the apoptosis (death) of endothelial cells of patients with congestive heart failure, but the clinical relevance of this isn't known (9816).
 Intracoronary infusion of vitamin C has been shown to enhance the inotropic response to dobutamine (Dobutrex), possibly by reducing oxidative stress caused by beta-adrenergic stimulation of the ventricle (2432).
 Some researchers think vitamin C might prevent or slow atherosclerosis by inhibiting low-density lipoprotein (LDL) cholesterol; by impairing the products of reactive oxygen species from vascular cells; and by limiting the cellular responses to oxidized LDL, such as production of endothelium-derived NO (9812).
 There is some evidence that vitamin C reduces LDL cholesterol levels in patients with hypercholesterolemia (83445).
 In patients with coronary spastic angina, vitamin C seems to improve endothelial function when given by intravenous infusion as a single 2 gram dose (9819).
-Some research suggests that endothelial function and restore in patients with hypertension.
+Some research suggests that endothelial function may relate to insulin resistance in patients with hypertension.
 Single-dose intravenous vitamin C seems to improve endothelial function and restore insulin-mediated vasodilatation, but doesn't seem to improve glucose uptake (9820).
 Oral vitamin C seems to improve endothelial function diminish within 8 weeks, even though vitamin C levels remain elevated (9818).